 Roadsides may only be grazed if an agistment permit has been issued by Council.
 It is an offence to graze stock on roadsides without a permit and landholders may be liable for any accidents stock grazing illegally may cause.

-State legislation states that agistment permits may only be issued by Council when drought declared.
+State legislation states that agistment permits may only be issued by Council when the region is drought declared.
 Permits may be issued for a maximum of 28 days.
-An extension of a further 28 days can be sought, but then a permit cannot be issued over the same land for a three month period.
+An extension of a further 28 days can be sought, but then a permit cannot be issued over the same land for a three month period to allow pasture to recover.

 Travelling stock permits